TarynBeaupre/VideoGamed/README.md

 -   As a user, I want to visit a video game's page and view its ratings
 -   As a user, I want to visit a video game's page and view its tags
 -   As a user, I want to visit a video game's page and view its popularity ranking
+-   As a user, I want to visit a video game's page and view the reviews made from myself and other users

 #### User Management Stories